Tuition & Fees

 Financial Aid and Scholarships – refer to the Financial Aid section of this website or contact the Financial Aid Office for information.

 Sponsored students must complete a Third-Party Billing Agreement each semester with the Business Office to ensure that charges are properly deducted from their sponsorships.

 Agreement each semester, at the Business Office, in order to ensure that charges are properly deducted from their sponsorship.
 All questions or concerns can be directed to the Business Office located in the Jernigan Building, Room 102 (252-862-1229).

-Additional information is provided about e-Cashier at www.roanokechowan.edu/e-cashier.html or by contacting the Business Office Cashier at 252-862-1214.
+Learn more by contacting the Business Office Cashier at 252-862-1214.
 Availability of e-Cashier is determined by Roanoke-Chowan Community College.
 Please be aware that the College may elect not to have e-Cashier available during specific times and dates during registration.
 It is the student’s responsibility to confirm with the Business Office that his/her account has been set up properly and will cover all tuition and fees for the semester to ensure that his/her schedule does not get purged from the system.
-It is also the student’s responsibility to notify the Business Office of any changes made to his/her schedule to ensure that their payment plan is adjusted accordingly.
+It is also the student’s responsibility to notify the Business Office of any changes made to his/her schedule to ensure the payment plan is adjusted accordingly.

 **NOTE: Financial aid is not considered earned until the Financial Aid office verifies attendance and requests for awards to be applied to student accounts.
 Students with financial aid should understand that aid will not be applied to their account until the disbursement date published on the College calendar and therefore any payments they have contracted with Nelnet (e-Cashier) to draft from their account will continue and be posted on schedule.
 Once financial aid is actually applied to their account, then the balance that Nelnet reflects will be adjusted.